mavryk-network/taquito/website/versioned_docs/version-17.5.0/drain_account.md

                     println(
                         `The estimated fees related to the emptying operation are ${
                           estimate.suggestedFeeMutez
-                        } mutez.\nThe fees related to the reveal operation are ${
+                        } mumav.\nThe fees related to the reveal operation are ${
                           DEFAULT_FEE.REVEAL
-                        } mutez.\nConsidering those fees, the amount we need to send to empty the account is ${
+                        } mumav.\nConsidering those fees, the amount we need to send to empty the account is ${
                           maxAmount / 1000000
                         } ꜩ.`
                     );
                     return Tezos.contract.transfer({
                         to: 'mv1EQssQ7RPhKvocd4rhHsSA1BYGe5VKYeDo',
-                        mutez: true,
+                        mumav: true,
                         amount: maxAmount,
                         fee: estimate.suggestedFeeMutez,
                         gasLimit: estimate.gasLimit,